Dreat/digital_jungle/_notes/Spectral Forge.md

 - Out of stress I did turn wrong know on Lyra for a while and had to recover quickly during stress.
 It made the track bit worse

 Lastly, I think I focused too much on "let's make something that will be playable live" and lost track somewhere along the lines.
 I kinda got lost in a quest to "make live for a festival" that I made a bit compromised version of music.
 At least it was eye-opening afterwards to change direction and go back to the "proper path" (aka path that actually is fun for me).

+Also, it made me rethink my "all live" approach.
+I may come from local rock bands background, which may not necessarily translate 1:1 to ambient music.

 Overall a huge net positive, especially with release out and a "wake-up call".